JuliaLinhart/julialinhart.github.io/_pages/about.md

 The primary focus of my research has been on the use of **deep generative models** (in particular normalizing flows and diffusion models) to address **simulation-based inference** (SBI) tasks and their **validation** in terms of accuracy, efficiency and reliability.
 This work is motivated by the goal of efficiently inverting complex scientific simulators (e.g. from computational neuroscience or astrophysics).
 More generally, I wish to lift the remaining lack of trust for deep generative models to address important questions in experimental sciences.

 ### Current Directions
-Scaling simulation-based inference for cosmology in close collaboration with colleagues at NYU CDS, the Flatiron Institute / Polymathic AI, and UC Berkeley.
-Stay tuned...!
+Scaling simulation-based inference for cosmology, while deepening my expertise in generative models and theoretical machine learning.
+This work is in close collaboration with colleagues at NYU CDS, the Flatiron Institute / Polymathic AI, and UC Berkeley.
+Stay tuned…

 ### Main PhD projects